Legislation: Illinois Exotic Weed Act

-Advisory body and link to landing page: Illinois Invasive Plant Species Council
+Advisory body and link to landing page: Illinois Invasive Species Council

 Key definition(s): Exotic weeds are plants not native to North America which, when planted either spread vegetatively or naturalize and degrade natural communities, reduce the value of fish and wildlife habitat, or threaten an Illinois endangered or threatened species.

 Exotic weeds, woody species only (full list in legislation link above):